doctea/usb_midi_clocker/README.md

 - stutter/machinegun mode? (eg play 32nd stabs instead of drone)
 - ~~Visual control over the features of the [drum2musocv Bamblweeny](https://github.com/doctea/drum2musocv)?~~
   - ~~Control over the envelopes AHDSR + modulation~~
+- ~~The 'delay' menu item for ClockedBehaviours gets set to an incorrect value when opened?~~

 ---